 To display the most relevant content possible, you’ll first have to design a data collection strategy.

-As soon as first-time visitors hit your landing pages, you should start collecting and storing user data about everything from their geographic location to their behavior.
-Then, you can begin to display personalized content and product recommendations both during that first visit and in the future.
+As soon as first-time visitors hit your landing pages, you should start to gather customer data about everything from their geographic location to their behavior.

 Check out this video to learn what kind of data you need for website personalization: